Tree Giveaway

 Step 6.
 Plant your tree!

 Your tree is ready to plant after you receive a cleared ticket from 811.
 Trees should be planted within a few days after receiving your 811 clear ticket.
-Follow the guide for best tree location that you received in your swag bag.
+Follow the guide for the best tree location that you received in your swag bag.
 Trees can be planted in the Fall until mid-November before the soil freezes.
-Please monitor weather and soil forecast to ensure survival of new tree.
+Please monitor the weather and soil forecast to ensure the survival of the new tree.

 Step 7.
 Care for your Tree!

-Water your tree daily and monitor weather.
+Water your tree daily and monitor the weather.

 Tree Planting and Care Information